School Board Policy 604 - Instructional Curriculum

 7. world languages.

 B. The basic instructional program shall include courses required for each grade level by the Minnesota Department of Education (MDE) and all courses required in all elective subject areas.
-The instructional approach will be gender neutral and multicultural.
+The instructional approach will be gender-neutral and multicultural.

-D. The school district must establish and regularly review its own standards for career and technical education (CTE) programs.
+C. The school district must establish and regularly review its own standards for career and technical education (CTE) programs.
 Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards.

-E. The School Board, at its discretion, may offer additional courses in the instructional program at any grade level.
+D. The School Board, at its discretion, may offer additional courses in the instructional program at any grade level.

-G. The Superintendent shall have discretionary authority to develop guidelines and directives to implement School Board policy relating to instructional curriculum.
+F. The Superintendent shall have discretionary authority to develop guidelines and directives to implement School Board policy relating to instructional curriculum.

 III.
 Required Academic Standards